-Through a joint funding round, AIIM (via AIIF3), Adenia Partners and the International Finance Corporation (IFC) and the founders plan to invest a total of USD130 million to support Eastcastle’s build-to-suit strategy and to develop new telecom towers, initially in the Democratic Republic of Congo, Nigeria and Côte d’Ivoire.
+Through a joint funding round, AIIM (via AIIF3), Adenia Partners and the International Finance Corporation (IFC) and the founders plan to invest a total of USD130 million to support Eastcastle’s build-to-suit strategy and to develop new telecom towers, initially in the Democratic Republic of Congo and Nigeria.
 The number of towers across the region needs to increase significantly to accelerate the deployment of bandwidth intensive technologies such as 3G, 4G and 5G by Mobile Network Operators and to increase quality connectivity for individuals and businesses.

 AIIM’s investment comes at a time when data consumption across Africa is soaring, with data consumption per subscriber expected to increase fourfold by 2025, along with an expected 200 million new mobile internet users.
 Mobile operators that use bandwidth intensive technologies, such as 3G, 4G and 5G are expected to account for more than 85% of connections by 2025, compared to around 38% in 2017.
 The growth in smartphone adoption in Africa is another factor leading to increasing demand for data, with smartphone usage set to rise to 65% of connections in 2025, up from 44% today.